Amphastar Pharmaceuticals (AMPH)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, Amphastar Pharmaceuticals’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+On average, Amphastar Pharmaceuticals’s ROIC decreased by 3.9 percentage points annually each year over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-12. Key Takeaways from Amphastar Pharmaceuticals’s Q3 Results
+11. Key Takeaways from Amphastar Pharmaceuticals’s Q4 Results

-Amphastar Pharmaceuticals’s P/E ratio based on the next 12 months is 8.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Amphastar Pharmaceuticals’s P/E ratio based on the next 12 months is 7.5x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are superior stocks to buy right now.